AnandIsCoding/Tata-CLiQ/README.md

 ## 🎓 Project Context

 This project was developed as part of **AlmaBetter's Sprint 1 Capstone Project** for the Full Stack Web Development Program.
-It represents practical application of frontend concepts including React 19, TailwindCSS 4, component testing, state management, and modern tooling like Vite.
+It represents practical application of frontend concepts including React, TailwindCSS 4, component testing, state management, and modern tooling like Vite.

 > **Special thanks to [AlmaBetter](https://almabetter.com)** for providing world-class mentorship, project guidance, and real-world oriented learning!